Lessons

 - Many children begin in the age 4-7 range; some earlier, some later.
 Most children over the age of 8 are developmentally ready for the discipline of violin or viola music lessons.
 Most children under the age of 3 are not developmentally ready.
 The younger a student, the more hands-on and intense the parent participation required.

-- 3 year olds are more likely to be ready for lessons if they have attended a Suzuki Early Childhood Education class for several months or years, and if they have been constantly exposed to older siblings, parents, cousins, or other household members who practice and listen to music in the child's home on a daily basis.
+- 3 year olds are more likely to be ready for lessons if they have attended a Suzuki Early Childhood Education class for several months or years, and/or if they have been constantly exposed to older siblings, parents, cousins, or other household members who practice and listen to music in the child's home on a daily basis.

 - What about tuition, or other costs?